 LTS Training empowers students, faculty, and staff by providing the training they need to advance their technology skills.
 We provide free, efficient, hands-on software training for the campus community, specializing in a wide range of introductory software skills.
 Our goal is to have a broad impact, with particular emphasis on new students, faculty, and staff.

 Office: Vicki Lord Larson Hall 1132A

-Computer labs are available in most of the residence halls and academic buildings.
-The residence hall labs and the lab located in Vicki Lord Larson Hall 1132 are open 24 hours a day, seven days a week.
-Access to the residence hall is restricted to residents of each hall.
+Computer labs are available in most of the academic buildings.
+The lab located in Vicki Lord Larson Hall 1132 is open 24 hours a day, seven days a week.
 You can access the Vicki Lord Larson Hall 1132 lab after normal building hours by using the Blugold Card security swipe on the riverside entrance of McIntyre Library or on the exterior doors of the Breezeway between Vicki Lord Larson Hall and Schofield Hall.

 Virtual Lab (VMWare Horizon)

 UW-Eau Claire has a virtualized computer lab environment, which is available from any computer with an internet connection.
 This gives you access to a great deal of University software and resources without actually having to be in a lab.
 Point your web browser to virtual.uwec.edu to use this service online or down load the desktop client.

 Student Equipment Checkout